evenfrost/bulker/README.md

 Query a set of HTML elements and perform bulk manipulations with it.

 ### Example
 Pass any number of arguments to `bulk`.
-Any combination or `NodeList` or `HTMLElement` is acceptable (including deeply nested arrays), other entities will be ignored.
+Any combination of `NodeList`, `HTMLElement` or a selector string is acceptable (including deeply nested arrays), other entities will be ignored.
 ```html
 <body>